 The evaluation team will collaborate to write all evaluation reports.
 The team will meet weekly, and through a formative process will produce monthly status reports.
 In addition, the team will work together to develop the preliminary report and the final report.
-The team has specialized content expertise that includes mathematics, literacy, learning frameworks, and developmental education, and this expertise will be aligned to the needs of the CSSPs.
+The team has specialized content expertise that includes English as a Second Language, adult literacy, mathematics, learning frameworks, developmental education, and other areas of adult education, and this expertise will be aligned to the needs of the ABE-IG project sites.
 These alignments will serve to yield effective technical assistance, constructive feedback, and recommendations that inform practice.
-Reporting will begin as early as August 1, 2011 with baseline outcome data and continue throughout the time span of this evaluation project.
-This grant will help pay for time spent by each member of the evaluation team on reporting.
+Reporting will begin as early as July, 2011 with baseline outcome data and continue throughout the time span of this evaluation project.
+Grant funds will help compensate for time spent by each member of the evaluation team on reporting.